-Falcon’s Perch Pinot Noir 2011, produced by J Lohr Vineyards is located in the beautiful Arroyo Seco Wine Region of Monterey County, not far from the Monterey Peninsula in California, a noteworthy destination in its own right.
+Falcon’s Perch Pinot Noir 2011, produced by J Lohr Vineyards is located in the beautiful Arroyo Seco Wine Region of Monterey County.
+The winery is not far from the Monterey Peninsula in California, a noteworthy destination in its own right.

-Jerry Lohr was among a handful of early winemaking pioneers to gamble on the California Central Coast to establish his J Lohr Vineyards & Wines in 1960.
+In 1960, Jerry Lohr was among a handful of early winemaking pioneers who chose to gamble on the California Central Coast where he establish J Lohr Vineyards & Wines.
 Originally from South Dakota and armed with extensive research and knowledge of the California Central Coast, Jerry made the Arroyo Seco area in Monterey County home for his first vineyard.
 The gamble paid off.
 This area has since become an acclaimed wine region.

 J Lohr Vineyards Falcon’s Perch Pinot Noir is named after a bird that has made its home in a lone pine tree among their vines.
 They believe that it’s there to safeguard the grapes from pests, maintaining the balance in a fragile ecosystem.
-This nicely expresses their commitment to sustainable wine cultivation practices.
+This is nicely expressed in their commitment to sustainable wine cultivation practices.

 This is what the winemaker has to say about J Lohr Vineyards Falcon’s Perch Pinot Noir 2011: